Usman554433/Cpp-PF-OOP-DSA/OOP/class-setters-getters/README.md

 TASK-1:
 As we already know that a class is simply a representation of a type of object.
 It is the blueprint/
-plan/template that describes the details of an object.aaaa Your task is to design a class for Student which contains constructors, getters, setters, input function and print function.
+plan/template that describes the details of an object.aaa Your task is to design a class for Student which contains constructors, getters, setters, input function and print function.
 - a) You must take any 5 necessary data members as Roll No, Name, CNIC, Degree and